Hero image desktop Hero image mobile

 According to a study by the CSIRO, 78% of livestock emissions are from pasture‑raised beef, followed by 18% from sheepmeat, 4% from grainfed beef and <1% from goat meat.
 Most of these emissions occur when cattle, sheep and other ruminants emit methane (usually by burping!) as a natural part of their digestion process.

 The industry is currently exploring new feed and supplements that reduce methane emissions, while also improving animal growth rates and reproduction.
 Legumes such as Leucaena and Desmanthus are a great food source as they not only improve growth rates but also reduce methane emissions whilst also offering additional soil health benefits by fixing nitrogen.
-And the marine macroalgae, Asparagopsis, has been shown to nearly eliminate methane emissions when incorporated into an animal’s diet.
-Learn more about the Asparagopsis feedlot feeding trial.
-Another additive, Bovaer® or 3-NOP, has also been shown to substantially reduce methane emissions when fed to livestock.
+And in Australian feedlot trials, the marine macroalgae, Asparagopsis and another additive Bovaer®, have reduced methane emissions between 15 - 90% when fed daily to cattle.
+Learn more about the Asparagopsis feedlot feeding trial and the Bovaer® trials. has also been shown to substantially reduce methane emissions when fed to livestock.

 Other key activities include: